Brunch

-Brunch (/"brʌntʃ/) is a meal, often accompanied by "signature morning cocktails" such as mimosas, bloody marys, espresso martinis, and bellinis, taken sometime in the late morning or early afternoon – some sources mention 11am–2pm, though modern brunch often extends as late as 3pm.
-The meal originated in the British hunt breakfast.
+Brunch (/"brʌntʃ/) is a meal eaten in the late morning as a combination of a late breakfast and early lunch.
+In practice commercial establishments often offer brunch style foods outside of this period.
 The word brunch is a portmanteau of breakfast and lunch.
-The word originated in England in the late 19th century, and became popular in the United States in the 1930s.

-Origin of the word
+The term "brunch" was first used by British writer Guy Beringer in his 1895 essay "Brunch: A Plea," published in Hunter's Weekly, where he proposed it as a leisurely and more sociable alternative to traditional Sunday meals.
+Brunch was popularized in the early 20th century in the United States, where it first appeared in New Orleans in the late 1890s, and became a staple of upper-class dining culture in New York City in the early 1920s.
+While the term is Anglo-American, similar traditions exist around the world, such as Cantonese dim sum.

+Brunch menus vary by location and culture.
+In the United States, brunch is seen as an especially indulgent meal; rich dishes such as eggs benedict and chicken and waffles are common, as well as juice-based cocktails, like the Bloody Mary and mimosa.

+History

 The 1896 supplement to the Oxford English Dictionary cites Punch magazine, which wrote that the term was coined in Britain in 1895 to describe a Sunday meal for "Saturday-night carousers" in the writer Guy Beringer's article "Brunch: A Plea" in Hunter's Weekly.

 Instead of England's early Sunday dinner, a postchurch ordeal of heavy meats and savory pies, the author wrote, why not a new meal, served around noon, that starts with tea or coffee, marmalade and other breakfast fixtures before moving along to the heavier fareBy eliminating the need to get up early on Sunday, brunch would make life brighter for Saturday-night carousers.
 It would promote human happiness in other ways as well."Brunch is cheerful, sociable and inciting", Beringer wrote.
 "It is talk-compelling.
 It puts you in a good temper, it makes you satisfied with yourself and your fellow beings, it sweeps away the worries and cobwebs of the week."